 - Rough and scaly red skin patches that may bleed or crust

 - Small pink shiny bump that might have blue, brown or black areas

 - Wart-like growths

-Diagnosing skin cancer starts with a physical exam.
-We’ll examine your skin and look for signs of cancer.
+How do you know if you have skin cancer?
+We start with a physical exam to check your skin and look for signs of cancer.
 Often, further testing is needed and some commonly used tests include: